Pesticide Applicator Continuing Education

 Applicators and the public share concerns about how pesticides may harm the environment.
 Initially, hazards to humans were the primary reason the U.S. Environmental Protection Agency (EPA) decided to classify a pesticide as a restricted-use product.

 Labels are increasing in complexity and depth of information.
-It is never suggested that anyone try to memorize a pesticide label.
-By reviewing parts of a label and recognizing label language and use, we hope that you feel more comfortable with the information on pesticide labels and feel confident in understanding the information the present.
+By reviewing parts of a label and recognizing label language and use, you will feel more comfortable with the information on pesticide labels and feel confident in understanding labels.

 When the pesticide label requires a respirator it's important to know how to use a respirator safely.
 This course outlines the types of respirators available, proper fit, and inspection/maintenance requirements.